lpetralli/mcp-supervisor/README.md

 This project showcases a nearly no-code approach to building AI assistants.

 - Create a supervisor-based multi-agent system with just a few lines of code
-- Connect to external services like Zapier MCP (no-code MCP Server management) by just including the URL provided for you AI Actions - https://zapier.com/mcp
+- Connect to external services like Zapier MCP (no-code MCP Server management) - https://zapier.com/mcp

 ![MCP Server Management](imgs/zapier-mcp.png)

-Simply include your Zapier MCP server URL in your environment variables, and all these tools become instantly available to your agents
+*Simply include your Zapier MCP server URL in your environment variables, and all these tools become instantly available to your agents*

 The repository is designed for immediate deployment to *LangGraph Cloud* using the [LangGraph Cloud Quick Start guide](https://langchain-ai.github.io/langgraph/cloud/quick_start/).
 When deployed to *LangGraph Cloud*, you automatically get *LangSmith* tracing for comprehensive monitoring and debugging.
-During development, LangGraph Studio provides a no-code environment for testing and debugging your application.
+During development, *LangGraph Studio* provides a no-code environment for testing and debugging your application.

 For a quick and easy user interface, simply connect your application to [Agent Chat UI](https://github.com/langchain-ai/agent-chat-ui) - a pre-built, customizable UI designed specifically for LangGraph applications.
 This approach eliminates the need to build a frontend from scratch, allowing you to focus on your assistant's capabilities rather than implementation details.